dsmrreader/dsmr-reader/docs/installation.rst

 Your first reading (optional)
 -----------------------------
-You may skip this section as it's not required for the application to install.
+**OPTIONAL** You may skip this section as it's not required for the application to install.
 However, if you have never read your meter before, I recommend to perform an initial reading to make sure everything works as expected.

 - Now login as the user we just created, to perform our very first reading! ::